 Step 5: Upload PDF Application file.
 Once a document is submitted you cannot edit or retrieve it.
 If you need to submit a revised Application, then put Revised in the title.
 OHFA’s Drop Box system is only for submitting Applications, not a method for Application preparation.

-Step 6: After submission, Applicants receive an email acknowledging successful upload.
+Step 6: After submission, Applicants will receive an email acknowledging successful upload from Dropbox.
+If no email is received, please contract staff for confirmation of receipt.

-Step 7: During the review process, Staff will rename folder with file number.

-TIP: For more information about creating bookmarks see https://helpx.adobe.com/acrobat/using/page-thumbnails-bookmarks-pdfs.html.

 If you have any questions or problems during this process, contact one of the OHFA Housing Development Allocation Analysts listed below.